sandeshshrestha/zipSeries/README.rst

 	(or lower) release of OS/400 as source.

 	source options:
-	  -s , --source-srv      set server for the source
+	  -s , --source-svr      set server for the source
-	  -u , --source-usr      set user profile for the source -p , --source-pwd      set user password for the source -l , --source-libl     set library for the source -o , --source-obj      set object for the source - leave blank if whole library is saved
+	  -u , --source-usr      set user profile for the source -p , --source-pwd      set user password for the source -l , --source-lib      set library for the source -o , --source-obj      set object for the source - leave blank if whole library is saved
 	  --source-obj-type      set object type for the source